tsyet12/GAMSTutorials/README.md

-# GAMSTutorials
+# Matlab and GAMS

-Just some tutorials in GAMS for optimization
+Just some tutorials in GAMS and MATLAB for optimization